m-lab/epoxy/cmd/epoxy_certs/README.md

 ```

 Since these files are available to the epoxy server using GCSFuse, simply
-restart the epoxy server to load the new key.
+restart or redeploy the epoxy server to load the new key.